aws-samples/aws-modernization-with-codefresh/content/25_ec2/create_ami.md

 A popular way for launching applications in EC2 is to use immutable infrastructure.
 This means that instead of creating a VM, launching it and then copying the application we can instead "bake" the application in the VM image itself and launch it as is.

-The benefits are
+The benefits are:

-1. Faster VM launches
+1. Faster instances launches from images versus setting up an machine from the scratch
-1. Lock-down of application version
+1. Lock-down of an application version
-1. Knowing exactly what is in a VM
+1. Knowing exactly what is in a running instance based on an image
-1. Fast cloning of existing VM
+1. Fast cloning of an existing image

 To perform this baking process we will use the [Packer open source project](https://www.packer.io/).
-Packer can create a VM image (AMI in the case of AWS) and also include the application in it.
+Packer can create an image (AMI in the case of AWS) and also include the application in it.
+We will go through steps manually first  to explain it and will automate by the end of this module.

-You can find the example application at [https://github.com/codefresh-contrib/aws-workshop-demos/tree/main/ec2-deploy](https://github.com/codefresh-contrib/aws-workshop-demos/tree/main/ec2-deploy).
+### Manually build an AMI

-The packer file that we will use is the following
+You can find the [example application at GitHub](https://github.com/codefresh-contrib/aws-workshop-demos/tree/main/ec2-deploy).
+The packer file that we will use is the following:

 ```hcl
 packer {